Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: Introduction

 A potentially powerful method to separate the astrophysical emission from a DM contribution is the analysis of anisotropies in the $\gamma$-ray sky.
 Various techniques are possible for this purpose.
 The present work focuses in particular on the auto-correlation of the gamma-ray signal and cross-correlations between the $\gamma$-ray emission and a gravitational tracer of the DM distribution in the Universe.
 Auto-correlation analysis are especially well suited for studying the properties of rare and bright astrophysical populations, like blazars, as opposed to faint and numerous populations, such as star-forming galaxies \cite{Ando:2006mt,Ando:2013ff,Fermi-LAT:2018udj,fornasa2016angular,Korsmeier:2022cwp}.
-The cross-correlation technique, instead, offers the advantage of incorporating direct gravitational tracers of the matter distribution in the Universe, and can leverage differences in angular scale, energy spectrum, and redshift evolution between the cross-correlated fields. \cite{camera2013novel,camera2015tomographic,fornengo2014particle} This approach provides a multi-dimensional handle to disentangle signals with distinct features in their spatial distribution, energy spectra, and redshift dependence.
+Anisotropy auto-correlation studies specifically in the TeV band for Cherenkov telescopes have been performed in Refs. \cite{Hutten:2018wop,Hutten:2016jko,Ripken:2012db}.
+The cross-correlation technique, instead, offers the advantage of incorporating direct gravitational tracers of the matter distribution in the Universe, and can leverage differences in angular scale, energy spectrum, and redshift evolution between the cross-correlated fields \cite{camera2013novel,camera2015tomographic,fornengo2014particle}.
+This approach provides a multi-dimensional handle to disentangle signals with distinct features in their spatial distribution, energy spectra, and redshift dependence.
 Extragalactic astrophysical sources, for instance, typically appear as point-like emitters at $\gamma$-ray energies, whereas DM is expected to produce a diffuse signal that traces the large-scale structure of the Universe.
 Different classes of astrophysical sources exhibit diverse spectral energy distributions, which are generally distinct from those predicted for DM-induced emissions.
 Moreover, their redshift distributions differ: DM $\gamma$-ray emission is expected to peak at low redshift, unlike unresolved astrophysical populations {\cite{camera2013novel,camera2015tomographic,fornengo2014particle}}.
 As a result, DM signals are expected to correlate more strongly with low-redshift gravitational tracers.
 Beyond its application in the search for DM, the cross-correlation technique also holds broader potential for studying unresolved $\gamma$-ray source populations, offering insights into their redshift distribution and clustering properties.